-The surrounding diverse flora and fauna acts as buffer to protect the vines, absorbing the effects of the changing environment, including strong heat and wind.
-Whilst, the insects deter pests, meaning human intervention and chemicals can be avoided.
+The diverse flora and fauna that surrounds the plots acts as a buffer which protect the vines by absorbing the effects of the changing environment, including strong heat and wind – and the insects deter pests, which means chemicals and additional human intervention can be avoided.

 Sustainable from ground to glass